 Check out my full review on AFAA here!

 So as you can see, it all depends on what type of clients you want to train once you become a personal trainer.
 Before I get started with the breakdown of the article if you could please share this article using one of the social media buttons down below.
 I would be very grateful.
 Also, don’t forget to comment if you have any question regarding any certification.
 I will get back to you soon as I can!

 Both of these certifications have great screening processes that allow you to pinpoint muscular imbalances.
 You will learn a great deal of anatomy and biomechanics from both of these certifications.

 If you want to be working with clients that have a primary goal of losing body fat, the certifications that I would recommend are NASM, ACE and ISSA.
-I prefer ACE and NASM slightly over ISSA due to the fact that the test is not open book.
-I feel closed book tests makes them more credible (I also prefer NCCA accredited certifications over DETC).
+Overall these three at my top choices for anyone just starting out.

-If you want to focus on sports conditioning in peak performance training, the certifications I would recommend are NSCA (for the CSCS) or NASM (for the PES).
+If you want to focus on sports conditioning in peak performance training, the certifications I would recommend are NSCA (for the CSCS), NASM (for the PES) or ISSA.
 Both of these advanced performance certifications are fantastic.
 And both of these basic certification leads into them really well.

 I really hope that my breakdown of my top 10 certifications was helpful for any personal trainer that is just starting out.

 Remember that the most important thing is to learn what type of clients you want to work with in the future.